uber/baseweb/proposals/datetime-picker-tools.md

 Updated API:

+* `duplex`: `boolean` Renders two calendars side-by-side.
 * `quickSelectOptions`: `Array<{label: string, value: Date[]}>` An array of label plus date range combinations that will be displayed in a dropdown menu.
 Overwrites the default set of quick-select options.
+* `onTimeChange`: `(number | number[]) => mixed` Called when time select is changed.
+Calls back with an array if duplex calendar.
+* `timeFormat?`: `24h | 12h` Renders dropdown labels in AM/PM 12 hour format or 24 hour.
+Defaults to 12h.
-* `timePrecisionInMinutes`: `number` Range from 1 - 60. null default.
+* `timeStep?`: `number` Range from 1 - 60. null default.
 If provided, will display a dropdown menu underneath the calendar.
 If calendar is displayed as duplex, two time select dropdowns will be displayed; one for start time, and another for end time.
 * `overrides`: Removes the `QuickSelectContainer`, `QuickSelectLabel`, and `QuickSelectButton` overrides.
-* `duplex`: `boolean` Renders two calendars side-by-side.
-* `onTimeChange`: `({hour: number, minute: number} | Array<{hour: number, minute: number}>) => mixed` Called when time select is changed.
-Calls back with an array of Time objects if duplex calendar.

 ## Component Examples